vasudhaagrawal/vasudha_Nasscom_vsd_socdesignprog/README.md

    * Grow 40 nm SiO2 on Si substrate
    * 80 nm Si3N4  onto SiO2
    * Define the active regions using photolithography using mask 1 and etching to isolate transistors

+3. Formation of N well and P well
+4. Formation of gate terminal
+* low energry implant to attain required doping concentration at the surface.
+Doping concentration depaends on the threshold voltage.
+* make the polyisilicon gates low resistance by aading additional n type impurities.
+5. Lightly doped drain (LDD) formation

+6.
+7.
+8.